ArthurMatthys/Rainfall/level5/walkthrough.md

 The difference, here, is that there is a backdoor.
-So we just need to make execute put the address of the function `o` (0x080484a4) where the stack will read.
+So we just need to put the address of the function `o` (0x080484a4) where the stack will read.
 So, we could put it in the call of `exit`.
 In the function `exit`, we have this line :

 >   0x080483d0 <+0>:	jmp    *0x8049838